 We would always advise that a battery cover or holder is used when transporting loose batteries to prevent them from touching each other, or other metallic items.

 Make sure that your batteries are inserted the correct way to avoid them venting.
 Even if your mod features reverse polarity protection, pay attention that the batteries don't go in backwards.

 When charging your battery, check back regularly to see if it has finished.
-As soon as charging is complete, remove from the charger to prevent it from overcharging, which can cause battery failure.
+As soon as charging is complete, remove from the charger.
 Batteries should always be charged on a fireproof surface, and should not be left unattended or to charge overnight.